meso-unimpressed/darknet-net/README.md

 `-coord xywh|lrtb` (default: xywh)

 IP or URL for your OSC/WS server

 `-address <string>` (default: ws)

-optional server port
+Optional server port

 `-port <int>`

-whether to enable video file(streaming) output
+Whether to enable video file(streaming) output

 `-videoOut 1|0` (default: 0)

-filepath for video output
+Filepath for video output

 `-videoOutPath <string>` (default: ./output.avi)

-whether the videoOutPath will be created as a [named pipe](http://www.linuxjournal.com/article/2156)
+Whether the videoOutPath will be created as a [named pipe](http://www.linuxjournal.com/article/2156)

 in order to work, the name pipe should have a .avi extension, eg: "/tmp/custompipe.avi"

 `-pipe 1|0` (default: 0)

-whether to enable drawing video and detections in a window.
+Whether to enable drawing video and detections in a window.
 Be aware that his eats up some fps.
 **untested!**

 `-showWindow 1|0` (default: 0)

+To run the detection on a video file and not on the webcam.

 `-filename <path to video file>`

-To run the detection on a video file and not on the webcam

 **Note:**
 When using a named pipe, the process will get blocked until another application is connecting to the named pipe in read mode.